|Quantity:||1 Calm Buoy|

 Each buoy compartment has the following components:

 One of the compartments has an enlarged hatch that houses the hydraulic control system for the PLEM valves and telemetry and can be used for equipment storage purposes.
 The compartment 6 has a recess that allows the batteries to be accommodated.
-The inner central compartment is formed by curved bulkheads that limit the radial compartments and the floor and roof is made of deck plate.
+The inner central compartment is formed by curved bulkheads that limit the radial compartments and the floor and roof are made of the deck plate.
 This compartment provides additional buoyancy and incorporates the following equipment:

 This central chamber also accommodates 2 sections of 16" pipelines for product passage with two 16 " ball valves, manually operated.
 These pipelines connect the underwater hoses to the central part of the swivel.